-There’s an old adage we’re all familiar with: Those who do not learn from history, are doomed to repeat it.
-Well, six months shy of twenty years into this new millennium, and “Those” can apparently be substituted for the Russian government when it comes to nuclear technology.
+There’s an adage we’re all familiar with: Those who do not learn from history, are doomed to repeat it.
+Well, six months shy of twenty years into this new millennium, and “Those” can be substituted for the Russian government when it comes to nuclear technology.
 By now anyone with a cell phone or eyes to read a newspaper knows about the failed nuclear test in Sarov, a closed Russian city near the White Sea.
-Sarov is one of Russia’s many test cities—a entire walled-off encampment in which the Russian state nuclear agency Rosatom, frequently conducts nuclear activities that quickly fall under the shadow of one of the world’s least transparent governments.
+Sarov is one of Russia’s many test cities—an entire walled-off encampment in which the Russian state nuclear agency Rosatom, frequently conducts nuclear activities that quickly fall under the shadow of one of the world’s least transparent governments.
 Unsurprisingly, little information has come forth in the nearly two weeks since the incident—including a death toll that was rescinded and then republished beneath a tidal wave of international skepticism.

 One thing we do know for certain is that the incident, whatever it was, involved the use of a small modular nuclear reactor.
 As a digital instrumentation manufacturer with forty-five years of melding our technology to progressive applications, and most recently within the nuclear industry, Otek is keenly interested in SMR’s.
 Even for, at its very base level, the enormous technological potentialities these compact little marvels may hold for our future.

 In the western world, and driven primarily by private companies, SMR’s are part of a new wave of technological progression falling across the nuclear industry.
-As a Class 1E Appendix B company, Otek has engineered our patented instrumentation to meet the rising challenge of analog obsolescence—our Plug & Play ideology means that, using our two most popular meters the NTM and SSAM, we replace obsolete analog technology one by one or all at once using the same wiring and operators you’ve always worked with, all with the ease of unplugging the past and plugging in Otek.
+As a Class 1E Appendix B company, Otek has engineered our patented instrumentation to meet the rising challenge of analog obsolescence—our Plug & Play ideology means that using our two most popular meters the NTM and SSAM, we replace obsolete analog technology one by one or all at once using the same wiring and operators you’ve always worked with, all with the ease of unplugging the past and plugging in Otek.

 Interested in how we’re doing that?
 Feel free to give us a call at 520-748-7900 or send our sales team an email at email@example.com